Rules concerning long-term illness

-What meetings and deadlines should I be aware of during my illness?
+What meetings and deadlines should you be aware of during your illness?
 What happens at a sickness absence review meeting?
-And what do I do if my employer asks for documentation for my illness?
+And what do you do if your employer asks for documentation of your illness?
 Get help and support during long-term illness.

 If you are ill over a shorter period of time, the procedure is typically quite straightforward.
 However, if your illness extends over an extended period of time, i.e. several weeks, your rights and options may be more difficult to assess, but basically you have the same rights as for shorter periods of illness, i.e. the right to:

 - Paid absence for, e.g. medical visits, physiotherapy, hospitalisation etc.

 - Use of the healthcare insurance, which covers everyone within the financial sector.

 - Full salary during your illness, i.e. the salary you are normally paid, including flat-rate allowances.
 However, you will not be paid for agreed overtime work (special rules apply to insurance agents).

 As an insurance agent, you are entitled to salary during illness.
 As a starting point, you must receive your regular salary plus a compensation for your variable salary.
 Your employer generally calculates this via an average calculation based on your gross income for the past 12 months, which comes from acquisition commission of your own underwriting.
 Your employer deducts theRead more about paid absence and healthcare insurance repayment of premium from the above amount.
 If you have been employed for a shorter period of time, the calculation will be made from the date of your appointment.

 The typical process for a long-term illness is as follows:

 - After three to 14 days: Your employer may ask you for a solemn declaration, i.e. a declaration stating that you are ill, which is signed by you.

 - After 14 days: Your employer may ask you for a duration declaration, i.e. a declaration of how long your doctor expects your illness to last.